 I provide parenting coordination, mediation, arbitration, med-arb, circles, restorative justice, assessment, coaching and facilitation; always with an emphasis on relationship building and working across differences.

 Q: What professional backgrounds do your students come from?
-Who take this course?
+Who takes this course?

 Kat: Our learners have diverse backgrounds.
 Many are lawyers or law students, but others work in business, for community organizations, or in the nonprofit sector.
 This diversity makes for a richer learning environment.